Japanese PM to visit flood disaster area, new warnings issued

 Scorching sun beat down as rescuers combed through heaps of wood and thickly caked mud in an increasingly grim search.

-Officials turned to social media to warn of the additional danger of food-borne illnesses, counseling people to wash their hands and take other measures against food poisoning.
+Officials turned to social media to warn of the additional danger of food-borne illnesses, counselling people to wash their hands and take other measures against food poisoning.

 Evacuation orders were issued for 25 households in the city of Fukuyama after cracks were found in a reservoir.